 Large L-Brackets can be used to further secure the headboard and the footboard to the drawer framing.

 Cut the pieces for the slats and secure them to the slat supports and center framing with screws.
 If using plywood as a platform, cut three pieces at 27-1/2″ x 63″.
 Use a hole saw to cut ventilation holes in each panel.
 The panels will rest on the side slat supports and the center framing.

 Cut the pieces of aluminum bar for the metal detail.
 Use a file to smooth the edges of the aluminum.
 Drill holes in the aluminum to secure the pieces to the headboard and footboard.
 The pieces are positioned to cover the pocket holes so they won’t have to be filled.
 Also, the smallest pieces (1-3/4″) are to be positioned on the top and side edges of the headboard and footboard.
 This is so the metal looks as if it wrapping around the wood.

 The aluminum pieces and screws can be primed and spray painted.
 I recommend using red oxide primer as it helps the paint stick to the metal much better than without primer!

 Cut the pieces for the drawer fronts.
 Mark the position for the drawer pulls and drill the holes.
 Shim the drawer front in the opening – there will be a 1/8” gap around all sides – then drive screws through the holes for the drawer pulls into the drawer box.
 Open the drawer, and secure the drawer front using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pulls.
-For an easy tutorial on installing drawer fronts, click here.
+See this tutorial on installing drawer slides for guidance.